ibm-messaging/mq-container/docs/building.md

 1. Download MQ from IBM Passport Advantage, and place the downloaded file (for example, `IBM_MQ_9.0.4.0_UBUNTU_X86-64.tar.gz` for MQ V9.0.4 for Ubuntu on x86_64 architecture) in the `downloads` directory
 2. Run `make build-advancedserver`

+> **Warning**: Note that MQ offers two different sets of packaging on Linux: one is called "MQ for Linux" and contains RPM files for installing on Red Hat Enterprise Linux and SUSE Linux Enterprise Server.
+The other package is called "MQ for Ubuntu", and contains DEB files for installing on Ubuntu.

 You can build a different version of MQ by setting the `MQ_VERSION` environment variable, for example:

 ```bash